-Sampling, synthesis and digital processing of sounds / Music informatics / Composition techniques
+Sampling, synthesis and digital sound processing / Music informatics 2 / Composition Techniques / Informatic music composition / Systems and programming languages for audio and musical applications

 Andrea Agostini studied piano, composition and electronic music in Bologna, his hometown, and subsequently attended several masterclasses in Italy and France, and the two-year course in composition and musical informatics at IRCAM, Paris.
 He has composed numerous works of instrumental and electroacoustic music, which are regularly performed in the most important international festivals and venues, as well as sound installations and music for theatre and dance.
 He is a founding members of/nu/thing, a collective of Italian composers.